Webinar: “Let’s talk about Sudden Unexpected Death in Epilepsy (SUDEP): A Conversation with Parents and Doctors”

 – The parent perspective of how to best use information about the risk for SUDEP when managing a child’s medical care

 – Resources for families as they address the risk for SUDEP

 SUDEP Symposium and Education Initiative

-In 2017, CNF’s Board of Directors selected SUDEP as the topic for its half-day symposium during the Child Neurology Society (CNS) annual meeting.
-Due to CNF’s service as a collaborative center for the child neurology community, it is ideally situated to explore the existing chasm between healthcare provider’s reluctance to discuss the risk of SUDEP and the families’ desire to be more aware.
+CNF’s Board of Directors selected SUDEP as the topic for its 2017 symposium during the Child Neurology Society (CNS) annual meeting.
+Due to CNF’s service as a collaborative center for the child neurology community, it is ideally situated to explore the existing chasm between health care provider’s reluctance to discuss the risk of SUDEP and the families’ desire to be more aware.
 In this pursuit, CNF asked Danny Did Foundation to serve as its lead advocacy partner.

 About the SUDEP Symposium

 The 2017 CNF SUDEP Symposium* took place on October 7, in Kansas City.
 This SOLD OUT event brought together providers, families, and advocates.